 The Supplier data records must be the first three records on each file.
 The Supplier data records must be reported once only and must be followed directly by the first Investment body identity data record.

-The Investment body identity data record (page 23) must be the fourth record in the file and provides the year of the report, the identity, address and contact details of the investment body and the format of the report.
-Where the report is a nil return the Report format indicator (7.50)field must be set to N to indicate that the report is in nil return format.
+The Investment body identity data record (page 24) must be the fourth record in the file and provides the year of the report, the identity, address and contact details of the investment body and the format of the report.
+The Report format indicator field must be set to N to indicate that the report is in nil return format.

-The Software data record (page 3023) provides information about the software application used to produce the report.
+The Software data record (page 24) provides information about the software application used to produce the report.